Ethnic groups in the Philippines: Manobo/Banobo

 The Manobo are an Austronesian, indigenous agriculturalist population who neighbor the Mamanwa group in Surigao del Norte and Surigao del Sur.
 They live in barangays like the Mamanwa; however, they are more numerous.
 The two groups interact frequently although the amount of interaction varies between settlements and intermarriage is common between them.
-The total Manobo population is not known, although they occupy core areas from Sarangani island into the Mindanao mainland in the provinces of Agusan del Sur, Davao provinces, Bukidnon, and North and South Cotabato.
+The total Manobo population is not known, although they occupy core areas from Sarangani island into the Mindanao mainland in the provinces of the Davao Region, Agusan del Sur, Bukidnon, Cotabato, and South Cotabato.
 The groups occupy such a wide area of distribution that localized groups have assumed the character of distinctiveness as a separate ethnic grouping such as the Bagobo or the Higaonon, and the Atta.
 The Manobo are genetically related to the Denisovans, much like the Mamanwa.
 They speak the Manobo languages.
 A 2021 genetic study show that Manobos have ancestral affinity with the Austroasiatic Mlabri and Htin peoples of mainland Southeast Asia.